gamblevore/temporal/readme.md

 * We use warmups to help timings.
 * We try various mod sizes to extract randomness. (like `temporal_rand() mod 17`)
 * We use some defines to make code more consistant. `Time_`, `for_`, `Gen`
+* Detects and rejects time-spikes caused by interupts, contention, etc.

 # Please experiment: